 17. Solar Panel Rooftop

 Metal roofs are one of the most compatible materials for solar panels, which definitely come in handy for energy efficient homes.
-Installing them on your carport roof will also spruce up an ordinary design.
+Installing solar panels on your carport roof will also spruce up an ordinary design.

 18. Use Creative Columns